nocalhost/nocalhost.github.io/docs/architecture.md

 ### What is Nocalhost?
-Nocalhost with client and server-side component  is a open-source developer tool for Kubernetes:
+Nocalhost is Cloud Native Development Environment.
+Currently, it support developing applications based on Kubernetes:

 * **Deploy applications just one click, even with complex service dependencies**
 * **Build, test and debug applications directly inside Kubernetes**